 The overall success rate for the last few standard grant calls (January 2016 to July 2019) has been between 19 and 24%.
 The success rate was 10% in the July 2014 round before demand management was implemented.

-A full list of the quotas that will apply for the sixth year (2020-21) to the July 2020 and January 2021 standard grant (including new investigator) closing dates is available below, with frequently asked questions at the foot of the page.
+A full list of the quotas that will apply for the seventh year (2021-22) to the July 2021 and January 2022 standard grant (including new investigator) closing dates is available below, with frequently asked questions at the foot of the page.

 Organisations are reminded that all applications (submitted either as a lead or component) count towards an organisation's quota, where that organisation is applying as the grant-holding organisation (of the lead or component grant).
 Organisations should ensure they have a process in place to control all submissions to NERC.